dao-xyz/peerbit/README.md

 <h3 align="center"><a href="https://peerbit.org">Documentation</a> - <a href="https://github.com/dao-xyz/peerbit-examples">Examples</a></h3>

-# A building block for the decentralized web
+## A building block for the decentralized web

 Peerbit is as easy-to-use as Firebase and provide P2P functionality like OrbitDB or GunJS yet with performance for data-intensive applications like live-streaming and cloud-gaming.
 It’s built on top of Libp2p (and works with IPFS) supporting encryption, sharding and discoverability (searching).

 Your database schema can remain very simple but still utilize P2P networks, auto-scaling, E2E-encryption, discoverability and all other features you’d expect from a database.

+## Optimized for performance

 Peerbit is performant, so performant in fact you can use it for [streaming video](https://stream.dao.xyz) by having peers subscribing to database updates.
 In a low latency setting, you can achieve around 1000 replications a second and have a thoughput of 100 MB/s.